 But AI in the automotive industry will completely change the way we operate.
 Smart robots don’t only accept humans but also work along with them.
 Like the Hyundai Vest Exoskeleton (H-VEX) and Hyundai Chairless Exoskeleton (H-CEX) provide extra mobility and strength to perform tenuous jobs.
 They sense what their human counterparts are doing and help protect their knees, necks, backs, and other sensitive areas.

 Automated Guided Vehicles (AVGs) are used to shift heavy materials and machines.
 Artificial intelligence can detect its path and adjust the route accordingly.

-Also, AI is used for doing painting and welding jobs.
+Also, Artificial Intelligence is used for doing painting and welding jobs.
 Apart from filling colors and cutting window panes, doors, bonnets, roofs, and windshields, it can also detect irregularities and defects and alert the quality control personnel.

 AI in automotive industry is making significant advancements and developments.
 Coupled with the power of machine learning and big data, it will revolutionize how we will reach our destinations.
 It will not only streamline traffic movement and monitor jams but also increase the driver’s safety.
 It will also open up new marketing and entertainment opportunities.

 At Sage Software, we are home to world-class ERP and CRM software that will provide practical solutions to your specific business challenges.
-To know more about it, SMS SAGE to 56767.
-You can also write to us at firstname.lastname@example.org.
+To know more about it, You can also write to us at firstname.lastname@example.org.

 Disclaimer: All the information, views and opinions expressed in this blog are those of the authors and their respective web sources and in no way reflect the principles, views or objectives of Sage Software Solutions (P) Ltd.